 The essays marked** were supported through a Parramatta City Council Community Grant.

 The essays marked*** were assisted by funds allocated to the Royal Australian Historical Society through the Heritage Branch of the NSW Office of Environment and Heritage.

 The essays without any asterisk were completed on a voluntary basis and donated to the project by Matthew Allen, Michaela Ann Cameron and Briony Neilson.

 Collection Design, Research Assistance, Editing, Multimedia and Publishing: Michaela Ann Cameron.

-Peer Reviewers: Special thanks to the peer reviewers who have so generously volunteered their time (but must remain anonymous).
+Peer Reviewers: Special thanks to the academic peer reviewers who have so generously volunteered their time (but must remain anonymous).

 Authors: Caitlin Adams, Matthew Allen, Sarah A. Bendall, Michaela Ann Cameron, Alexander Cameron-Smith, James Dunk, Elizabeth de Réland, Penny Edwell, James Findlay, Catie Gilchrist, Jennifer McLaren, David Morgan, Briony Neilson, Danielle Thyer, Ben Vine.

-© Copyright 2015–2020 Michaela Ann Cameron
+© Copyright 2015–2021 Michaela Ann Cameron